flying2322/PersonalBlogWeb/Bookmarks.md

-With time going by, I found my bookmarks folder is almost full.
-No matter I use Safari on macOS, or Microsoft Edge, Chrome on Windows, Firefox, or other Internet browser like Palemoon in Liunx.
-It's always not perfact for me to import or login to sync all the bookmarks together.
-For different system or devices might have different account and their real time operation cannot sync real time.
-So I build this website to sort out all of my bookmarks and refresh them in one place.
+Over time, I noticed that my bookmarks folder had become almost full.
+Regardless of whether I use Safari on macOS, Microsoft Edge, Chrome on Windows, Firefox, or other browsers like Palemoon on Linux, it’s never perfect to import or sync all my bookmarks together seamlessly.
+Different systems and devices often require different accounts, and real-time synchronization is not always possible.

-Hope some content might be also helpful to your workflow.

-Bookmarks
+To address this, I created this website to organize and update all of my bookmarks in one central location.

+I hope you find some of the content useful for your workflow as well.

+BOOKMARKS IN FAVORITES FOLDER
 =========

-### A ACADEMIC
+# A ACADEMIC

 Research is to see what everybody else has seen, and to think what nobody else has thought.
  - Albert Szent-Györgyi

 ---

-####   1 Academic Textbook
+##   1 Academic Textbook

 [01\.
 Introduction to Linear Optimization](https://docplayer.net/17422949-Introduction-to-linear-optimization.html)